 Kathryn Guo (Aldrich) is a research coordinator working on the Social Jet Lag in Teens Research Study and SLATE study.
 Her role includes coordinating participant visits, assisting with recruitment, and participant tracking.
 She joined the team in June 2018 after moving to Pittsburgh.
 In her free time, Kathryn enjoys exploring Pittsburgh, travelling, and spending time with her family.

-Jordan Gilbert is a Research Associate under Dr. Hasler on the Social Jet Lag and SLATE studies.
+Jordan Gilbert is a Research Associate under Dr. Hasler on the Social Jet Lag and SLATE research studies.
 Her roles in the lab include recruitment, scheduling participants for in-person visits, helping with data management, and assisting participants throughout their visits and time in the studies.
 Jordan received her B.S. in Psychology from the University of Pittsburgh and is currently pursuing her Master’s Degree in Forensic Psychology at Liberty University.
-In her free time, Jordan enjoys reading, listening to true crime podcasts, and spending time with her family and her cat, Luna.
+In her free time, Jordan enjoys reading, listening to true crime podcasts, and spending time with her family and her cats, Luna and Dobby.

 Garrett Hisler is a Postdoctoral Associate working with Brant Hasler.
 He received his doctorate in Social Psychology from Iowa State University.
 Garrett’s research focuses on how circadian and sleep processes relate to self-control, personality and technology use, and how these relationships can subsequently shape health and well-being.
 Outside of the lab, he spends his time traveling, playing soccer, rock climbing, and hanging out at local coffee shops.